Weak degeneracy of graphs: Preliminary results

 \begin{lemma}[\textls{Weak degeneracy is monotone}] Let $G$ be a weakly $f$-degenerate graph.
 If $g \colon V(G) \to \N$ is a function such that $g(u) \geq f(u)$ for all $u \in V(G)$, then $G$ is weakly $g$-degenerate. \end{lemma} \begin{scproof} We wish to show that $G$ is weakly $g$-degenerate by removing its vertices via the same sequence of operations that witnesses that $G$ is weakly $f$-degenerate.
 The only possible issue is that an application of \delsave may become illegal when $f$ is replaced by $g$.
 Namely, it can happen that $\delsave(G,f,u,w)$ is legal, while $\delsave(G,g,u,w)$ is not due to the fact that $g(u) \leq g(w)$.
 However, since $f(u) > f(w)$, this means that $g(w) > f(w)$, so instead of $\delsave(G,g,u,w)$ we can simply use $\del(G,g,u)$: this replaces $g(w)$ by $g(w)-1$, which is still at least $f(w)$. \end{scproof}

 \begin{lemma}[\textls{Weak degeneracy and DP-coloring}] Let $G$ be a weakly $f$-degenerate graph.
 Suppose that every vertex $u \in V(G)$ is given a list $L(u)$ of available colors and that for each edge $uv \in E(G)$, there is a matching $C_{uv}$ from $L(u)$ to $L(v)$.
 If $|L(u)| \geq f(u) + 1$ for all $u \in V(G)$, then $G$ admits a proper $(L,C)$-coloring. \end{lemma} \begin{scproof} This statement was essentially established in the introduction \ep{in the discussion preceding Definition~\ref{defn:weak_deg}}.
 We give a more detailed proof here for completeness.
 Since $G$ is weakly $f$-degenerate, it is possible to remove all vertices from $G$ by a sequence of legal applications of the operations \del and \delsave.
 Fix any such sequence $\mathcal{S} = (\mathcal{O}_0, \ldots, \mathcal{O}_{n-1})$.
 Set $(G_0, f_0) \defeq (G,f)$ and for each $0 \leq i \leq n-1$, let $(G_{i+1},f_{i+1})$ be the result of applying the operation $\mathcal{O}_i$ to $(G_i, f_i)$.
 We color the vertices of $G$ one by one, in the order in which they are removed by $\mathcal{S}$.
 Each time a vertex $u$ is assigned a color $\alpha$, we remove the colors corresponding to $\alpha$ from the lists of colors available to the neighbors of $u$, thus ensuring that the resulting coloring is proper.
 Let $L_i(u)$ be the list of colors available to a vertex $u \in V(G_i)$ at the start of step $i$ \ep{in particular, $L_0(u) \defeq L(u)$}.
-Throughout our coloring procedure, we will maintain the following property: \begin{quote} \ep{$\mathrm{P}_i$} $|L_i(u)| \geq f_i(u) + 1$ for all $u \in V(G_i)$. \end{quote} If we can achieve this, then we will successfully color the entire graph, since no uncolored vertex will ever run out of available colors.
-Now, property \ep{$\mathrm{P}_0$} holds by assumption.
-On step $i$, we assume that \ep{$\mathrm{P}_i$} holds and consider two cases.
+Throughout our coloring procedure, we will maintain the following property: